T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 But you never want to spend hours researching and writing an article to just get a quick burst of traffic and nothing else.

-Hopefully at the end of this post you’ll have a starting point for how you can start to blog in a more cohesive and way – a strategy to take it to the next level.
+Hopefully, at the end of this post, you’ll have a starting point for how you can start to blog in a more cohesive way – and a strategy to take it to the next level.

 The first thing I always like to do is carefully think about what it is that I want my visitors to do at each step along the way.
 Most importantly, you want to know exactly what the end result of your process will be.

 So what kind of goals am I talking about?

 - Financial goals

 Will they be purchasing an eBook, website membership or some other product that you have created or plan to create in the near future?